OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 </properties>
 ~~~

-Next, we will define shade plugin configuration.
+Next, we will define the `maven-shade-plugin` configuration.

 We include only Elasticsearch packages and the relocated dependencies in shaded jar files.
 All the other Elasticsearch dependencies are promoted as transitive ones.
-Such a setup provides a better dependencies control, as it's possible to exclude some of the dependencies or override their version.
+Such a setup provides a better dependencies control, as it's possible to exclude some of the dependencies or override their version downstream in your project if the need arise.

 The following configuration enables such functionality.
 We also instructed the plugin to include source into shaded artifacts.